cdcalderon/rareskills-week6/capture-the-ether-retirement-fund/capture-the-ether-retirement-fund_explanation.md

 This function finds the difference between the starting and current balance, making sure that the difference is more than zero.
 However, someone could take advantage of this by using a `self-destruct` command on a contract that has ether.
 This would bypass the required checks.

 An attacker can exploit this vulnerability by creating a basic `selfdestruct` contract that sends a single wei to the RetirementSavingsChallenge contract.
 This results in an arithmetic underflow, making the current balance larger than the initial balance.
-The attacker can then invoke the `collectFine` function, causing an underflow in the penalty calculation and ultimately transferring the entire contract balance to the beneficiary.
+The attacker can then invoke the `collectPenalty` function, causing an underflow in the penalty calculation and ultimately transferring the entire contract balance to the beneficiary.

 The vulnerability exists because Ethereum allows ether to be forcibly sent to a contract by calling the `selfdestruct` function, without the need for a fallback function.
 The code for the `selfdestruct` contract that an attacker could use to exploit this vulnerability is as follows: